ReflectionsOnEtern1ty/telegram-bot-template/README.md

 ### Preparations

 - Get telegram bot key from [`@BotFather`](https://core.telegram.org/bots#6-botfather) in telegram.
-- Add key as env variable called 'BOT_TOKEN'.
+- Create ".env.dev" and ".env.prod" files at root (you can copy ".env.example" file).
+- Add the "BOT_TOKEN" key to the generated files with the value received from @BotFather.

 ### Run image